 Baylor’s Master of Computer Science degree can be completed 100% online in as few as 1.5 years.
 Baylor University ranks among the Top 5% of Best National Universities.
 This recognition allows graduates to be recognized among the world’s top employers.
 Master’s degree graduates from the Baylor School of Engineering and Computer Science work at leading organizations, including Amazon, Google, IBM, Tesla, and others.

-Download the course guide or visit the Online Master of Science - Software Engineering Track page to learn more about the program.
+Download the course guide or visit the Online Master of Science - Software Engineering page to learn more about the program.